Damon Santostefano

 Damon Santostefano (born August 15, 1959) is an American film director and screenwriter.
 He is best known for directing the 1999 Warner Brothers feature film Three to Tango starring Matthew Perry, Neve Campbell and Dylan McDermott; Bring It On Again; and the television series Clueless.

 Biography

 Santostefano was performing stand-up comedy in his hometown of Boston during his teens.
-While attending New York University Film School he began working professionally as a director, creating award-winning short films and documentaries.
+While attending New York University Film School he began working professionally as a director, creating short films and documentaries.
 After college, he established a production company where he developed and directed film and television projects for HBO, Showtime, PBS and Paramount Television.
-He also directed several Off-Broadway stage productions including award-winning plays at The American Place Theatre.
+He also directed several Off-Broadway stage productions including plays at The American Place Theatre.
 For the BAM Festival, he directed Stockhausen's contemporary opera Leben.

 Santostefano began a screenwriting career upon selling his first screenplay to Columbia Pictures and has since written and co-written screenplays for several studios.